Melissa ONLINE TFA

 LD:

-LD is usually considered to be the philosophy debate so if you are running philosophy please explain what it is and it proves the resolution true.
-I shouldn't have to google what your criterion is because it is your responsibility to communicate why it's important.
+LD is usually considered to be the philosophy debate so if you are running philosophy please explain what it is and if it proves the resolution true.
+For example, I shouldn't have to google what your criterion is because it is your responsibility to communicate why it's important.

 The biggest problem I usually encounter in LD debate is a lack of clash.
 Directly clashing with what your opponent is saying gives me a much bigger reason to vote for you than if you just try to tell me your case is more important.
 A general rule of thumb is that if it feels like you are being too repetitive, then you probably aren't engaging in your opponent's arguments enough.